 Q. What is NEPA Gives?

-NEPA Gives is a one-day online giving extravaganza that's all about giving back to the community.
-Scranton Area Community Foundation, The Luzerne Foundation, Greater Pike Community Foundation, Wayne County Community Foundation, the Northeastern Pennsylvania Nonprofit & Community Assistance Center (NCAC), and other community sponsors have joined together to host NEPA Gives 2020.
+NEPA Gives is a 24 hour online giving extravaganza that's all about giving back to the community.
+Scranton Area Community Foundation, Carbon County Community Foundation, The Luzerne Foundation, Greater Pike Community Foundation, and Wayne County Community Foundation and other community sponsors have joined together to host NEPA Gives 2023.